Trouble (TV channel): Closure

 On 3 February 2009, it was announced that Trouble +1 would close down on 5 February and would be replaced with Living2 +1, a timeshift service of Living2.
-Following this news, on 17 March, Virgin Media Television announced that they would close down Trouble outright and replace it with an unknown Living network, later revealed to be a two-hour timeshift of the main channel.
-The channel was closed in April that year after 12 years airing and was replaced with Living +2 that day.
+Following this news, on 17 March, Virgin Media Television announced that they would close down Trouble outright and replace it with a second spin-off of Living.
+On 24 April, VMT officially confirmed that the channel would close on 1 April, and its broadcast capacity would be used to launch a two-hour timeshift of Living, entitled Living +2, until plans were made to launch the planned third Living network.
+Trouble closed as planned on that day after 12 years of airing and was replaced with Living +2 that day.
+The planned third Living network would eventually become Living Loves, and was launched the following year.